ncezid-biome/HMAS-QC-Pipeline2/README.md

 > 2. nextflow only allows 1 container image per process (and we need more than 1 for some processes)
 4. Run the following:
 `nextflow run hmas2.nf`
+**note:** if you have your input reads and/or your output folder in other than your current working directory, you can override those set in the nextflow script and provide them at the command line, for example:
+ `nextflow run hmas2.nf --reads YOUR_READS --outdir YOUR_OUTPUT`